Online Explanation Generation for Human-Robot Teaming: Related Work

 \section{Related Work}

 -3pt The advancement of AI and its numerous applications have provided astounding benefits in many areas such as transportation, medicine, finance, education, and entertainment.
 And yet AI agents have thus far been limited in their ability to operate as a teammate.
 To be considered a teammate, an AI agent must not only achieve a given task, but also provide a level of transparency about itself to other members of the team~\cite{cooke2015team}.
 One way to achieve this is to enable AI agents to be self-explanatory in their behaviors.
 Recently, the explainable AI paradigm \cite{gunning2017explainable} rises as one essential constituent of AI systems.
-Explainable AI maintains a shared situation awareness by facilitating the human's understanding of the decision-making of the AI agent, which also improves the human's trust.
+Explainable AI maintains a shared situation awareness by facilitating the human's understanding of the AI agent, which also improves the human's trust.

 The effectiveness of explainable agency \cite{langley2017explainable} depends on the agent's ability to model the human's interpretation of its behavior.
+While there exists prior work that focuses on aligning the values \cite{brewka1996artificial} or goals \cite{andersen2016projecting, dragan2013legibility}, the interpretation also depends on the domain model~\cite{gong2020you}.
 This means that an explainable AI agent must not only model the domain, but also the human's interpretation of the domain~\cite{chakraborti2017ai}, which may be quite different.
 This interpretation model of the human enables the AI agent to infer about the human's expectation of itself.
-Using such a model, an agent can generate legible motions~\cite{dragan2013legibility}, explicable plans~\cite{zhang2017plan, zakershahrak2018interactive, fox2017explainable}, or assistive actions \cite{reddy2018you}.
-In these approaches, the AI agent substitutes cost with a new metric that simultaneously considers cost and a distance measure between the robot's behavior and the human's expectation.
+Using such a model, an agent can generate explicable plans~\cite{zhang2017plan, zakershahrak2018interactive, fox2017explainable}, assistive actions \cite{reddy2018you}, etc., to facilitate fluent human-robot interactions.
+In these methods, the AI agent substitutes a cost metric with a new metric that simultaneously considers the cost and a distance metric between the robot's behavior and the human's expectation of it.
 Optimizing this new metric often leads to a trade-off between the plan cost and plan interpretability.